-Ophthalmic Partners of Pennsylvania and New Jersey provides laser refractive surgery for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and surrounding communities who want to be free of their glasses or contact lenses.
+Ophthalmic Partners provides laser refractive surgery for patients in Philadelphia, Pennsylvania and surrounding communities.

 A number of laser refractive surgery options are available, but laser vision correction (LASIK and/or Advanced Surface Ablation) is the most common surgical procedure used to achieve this goal.
 These procedures utilize the excimer laser to painlessly reshape the cornea, correcting nearsightedness (myopia), farsightedness (hyperopia), and many forms of astigmatism.
 The Intralase laser can also be used to create a laser-guided LASIK flap so that no metal cutting blade is necessary.
 This “all laser LASIK” affords our patients an added layer of precision and safety during their laser procedures.
 Astigmatism may also be corrected with astigmatic keratotomy (AK), which is sometimes used in conjunction with LASIK.

-Our physicians at Ophthalmic Partners of Pennsylvania and New Jersey have performed countless laser refractive surgery procedures, and have advanced training in laser refractive surgery as well as the repair of refractive surgical problems.
+Our physicians at Ophthalmic Partners have performed countless laser refractive surgery procedures, and have advanced training in laser refractive surgery as well as the repair of refractive surgical problems.